MartinSandstrom/mars-rovers/README.md

 ## Library choises

-* Jest is just elegant and easy, it scales really good for building more complex tests in the future without any additional packages.
+* Jest; is just elegant and easy, it scales really good for building more complex tests in the future without any additional packages.
 Jest is also super fast, no one like to spend a minute waiting for the tests to pass

+## Todos / improvements

+* Refactor the dataparser and write more tests
+* Overall refactoring
+* Build a grid and send it as inuput to the Rover to walk on
+* Build visual graphics